Asura Girl: Blood-C Another Story: Plot

 In a pre-World War II era, a Special Political Police is investigating the mysterious death of one of their captains that happened within a peaceful remote village near Tokyo.
 Meanwhile, one of the villagers named Ren is taking care of his sister Ran in a hospital, who is suffering from a rare blood disease.
 Both siblings longs to explore the world outside of the village once the sickness is healed.

 A girl in a sailor-suited school uniform with a katana named Saya, who is taking orders from a man named Tadayoshi, arrives at the village.
 Ren invites Saya his hospitality, after saving him from few of the police forces in the woods.
 During her stay, Ren learns from Saya and the villagers about the existence of the Elder Bairns, the ancient creatures that stalk up on humans and feed on their blood.
 Ran wanders into the woods alone, and one of the policemen named Akayama tries to have an intimate moment with her, but her eyes turn red, bites his neck and runs off.
 While running from pain, Akayama turns into a blood thirsty Elder Bairn.
 He arrives at the headquarters and tries kill his fellow policemen, but is killed by the deputy chief.
 Moments later in the woods, Ren finds his sister feeding on one of the villagers.

 Few days later, Ran's condition worsens, and Ren allows her sister to feed on his blood.
 Amakatsu, the deputy chief of the SPP, reaching his decision, orders his men to kill off the villagers that night, accusing all of them as monsters.
 During the conflict, Ran, who is now a full Elder Bairn in human form, kills all of the police force, including Amakatsu with a katana.
 Saya arrives and pleads Ran to regain her senses, but the two faces off with each other, and she ends up killing Ran.
 While grieving his dead sister, Ren slowly transitions into an Elder Bairn, as the blood within him boils within him.
 He pleads Saya to kill him during his transition, and she does.
 As both Saya and Tadayoshi are about to leave, she expresses her regrets to him that she couldn't save all of the villagers.

 Moments later, at the hospital, one of the doctors, Mokuren, reveals to her colleague that she has been experimenting with her patients for six years by turning them into Elder Bairns, but they all died shortly after.
 However, Ran, one of her patient, was a successful test subject as she completed her transformation into a humanoid Elder Bairn.
-Moments later, a man (Fumito Nanahara) arrives on a boat with a woman (Yūka Amino) and few of his men to burn the village to the ground, erasing any trace of evidence of the events and escapes.
+Moments later, Fumito Nanahara arrives on a boat with Yūka Amino and few of his men to burn the village to the ground, erasing any trace of evidence of the events and escapes.
 As the fire consumes the village, Ran rises from the dead with a stone cold look in her eyes.